Timeframe for (full) Registration and the Extended Transition Process

-Teachers will need to make a new application for provisional registration and will be required to provide an explanation as to why they have not complied with the condition of their previous provisional registration to meet the requirements for (full) registration.
+As part of their application, the teacher will be required to provide an explanation as to why they have not complied with the condition of their five-year Provisional Registration to meet the requirements for (full) Registration.

 Teachers making a new application for Provisional Registration under this extended transition process must meet legislative and Board requirements including 100 hours of professional learning referenced against the Australian Professional Standards for Teachers.
-Teaching experience remains current for five years only.
+Further, teaching experience remains current for five years only.

-The Board will consider the individual merits of each application under the modified process to determine whether or not to grant provisional registration.
-The Board will look at the efforts taken by a teacher to attain the experience and/or requirements for (full) registration during their previous terms of provisional registration, together with any explanations as to why the teacher has been unable to successfully transition to (full) registration.
+The Board will consider the individual merits of each application under the extended transition process to determine whether or not to grant extra time.
+The Board will look at the efforts taken by a teacher to attain the experience and/or requirements for (full) Registration during their five-year term of provisional registration, together with any explanations as to why the teacher has been unable to successfully transition to (full) Registration.

 In some circumstances, an application will be placed before a sub-committee of the Board for hearing and determination.
 In such circumstances, the teacher is entitled to appear before the Board and make submissions.

-If the Board does grant an applicant provisional registration it will be an expressed condition of the grant that the teacher acquire the necessary experience and/or requirements to move to (full) Registration.
+Should the Board determine to grant a teacher provisional registration, it will be an expressed condition of that grant that the teacher acquire the necessary experience and/or requirements to move to (full) Registration.
 The Board may, in its discretion, set further conditions to ensure that this is achieved.